 Apart from unparalelled range, the thing that we are most proud about on the TBS CROSSFIRE is that it just works.
 In the past, our question always was "could our R/C link keep up?".
 With the TBS CROSSFIRE comes peace of mind.
 But don't take our word for it.
 All leading drone racing organizers require pilots to fly the TBS Crossfire.
 All top drone racers fly the TBS Crossfire.
 The furthest long range missions are flown with TBS Crossfire.
 This is the long range link that everyone has been waiting for!

 TELEMETRY / CRSF

 As a modern R/C link, it has telemetry built in.
 Two-way communication opens up new possibilities.
-From streaming MAVLink to you smart device, to updating your firmware, setting your video transmitter channel or adjusting flight control parameters such as PIDs.
+From updating your firmware, setting your video transmitter channel to adjusting flight control parameters such as PIDs.
 Adaptive bandwidth controls the speed of transmission or optimizes for ultimate range.
 CRSF is a proprietary TBS communication protocol between the Crossfire and R/C and Flight Control.
 It provides ultra-low latency with incredible bandwidth (3x faster, 6x more data than any comparable protocol!).
 With such tight integration, the TBS Crossfire is the logical choice for anyone flying Betaflight, KiSS or ArduPilot/Pixhawk platforms.